polakowo/datadocs/docs/big-data/wide-column-stores.md

 - Cassandra can be configured to prefer consistency (CP) over availability (AP):
     - Consistency level controls the minimum number of nodes that must acknowledge the write.
     - A consistency level of ONE means that two of the three replicas can miss the write.
+    - On the other hand, read consistency is controlled by the number of agreements.

 <center><img width=400 src="/datadocs/assets/arc_write-singleDCConOne.png"/></center>
 <center><a href="https://docs.datastax.com/en/ddac/doc/datastax_enterprise/dbInternals/dbIntClientRequestsWrite.html" style="color: lightgrey">Credit</a></center>